phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 If you have an Internet connection but want to ensure your Phoronix Test Suite client doesn't attempt to use it for any matter, via the *~/.phoronix-test-suite/user-config.xml* you can set *NoInternetCommunication* to *TRUE* .
 There's also a NoNetworkCommunication tag, but setting that to TRUE will disable any form of network communication -- including communication with the Phoromatic Server.

 #### Ports / Services
-The Phoromatic Server process currently relies upon a PHP/HHVM built-in web server process and a PTS-hosted WebSocket server.
+The Phoromatic Server process currently relies upon a PHP built-in web server process and a PTS-hosted WebSocket server.
 The web server process handles the web UI and much of the responsibilities of the Phoromatic Server.
 Over time the PTS WebSocket server will be increasingly utilized for bi-directional, real-time communication between the server and clients -- including for features like viewing real-time hardware sensors of client systems from the server UI.

 #### Systemd / Upstart
 Packaged with the Phoronix Test Suite are basic *phoromatic-client* and *phoromatic-server* configurations for both Upstart and systemd init systems.
 The *phoromatic-server* configuration will launch the Phoronix Test Suite's Phoromatic Server and the *phoromatic-client* service will attempt to connect to a _pre-configured_ Phoromatic Server.
 The systemd service files will automatically be installed via the Phoronix Test Suite *install-sh* process while the Upstart jobs can be copied from *deploy/phoromatic-upstart/** to */etc/init* .